tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 ![Default-deny](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-dd-02.png)<br>
 <sup>Default-deny cancelled locally.
 Notice that the blocking of 3rd-party frames is still in effect: cells with higher precedence won't have their rules overriden by cells with lower precedence.</sup>

 This results in default-deny being disengaged for the current site ([The Guardian](http://www.theguardian.com/) in our example), **while** keeping engaged static filtering (_EasyList_, _EasyPrivacy_, etc.).
-In this particular example, as can be seen in the picture, 3rd-party frames will still be blocked (usually a [good thing security-wise](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags)).
+In this particular example, as can be seen in the picture, 3rd-party frames will still be blocked (usually a [good thing privacy- and security-wise](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags)).

 ***